 Yes we can!
-Celebrate the lives of labor and civil rights icons Cesar Chavez and Dolores Huerta.
-Cesar Chavez Day is March 31 (his birthday), a state holiday in California.
-It’s followed by Dolores Huerta Day on April 10 (her 92nd birthday this year).
+Celebrate the lives of labor and civil rights icon Dolores Huerta.
+Farmworkers Day is March 31, a state holiday in California.

 Last year, a team of educators including CTA members worked with the Dolores Huerta Foundation to develop K-12 curriculum based on her life and legacy.
 Students can learn about the rich history of struggle in the Central Valley and the state as they examine the essential question: “How do people work together to solve problems and implement the solution?”